Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

 \begin{remark} Assume an algorithm $\textsc{Ptime\_wc}$ is established to solve the worst-case threshold problem in deterministic polynomial time.
 Then, the complexities of algorithm $\mpAlgoName$ and sub-algorithm $\mwecAlgoName$ boil down to a polynomial number of polynomial time operations and external calls, and it follows that the BWC mean-payoff problem is in $P$. \end{remark}

 Reduction of the worst-case threshold problem to the $\BWC$ one seems natural by Eq.~\eqref{eq:thresholdWC}.
 Still, we need to pay attention to the strict inequality in the $\BWC$ problem definition: we use the existence of memoryless winning strategies for the worst-case problem and careful analysis of the domain of the mean-payoff values of outcomes to prove that it is not restrictive.
 The expected value part of the $\BWC$ problem can be defined arbitrarily under certain conditions.
+Our complexity results are summed up in Thm.~\ref{thm:mp_decisionProblem}.

 \begin{lemma} The worst-case threshold problem on mean-payoff games reduces in polynomial time to the $\BWC$ mean-payoff problem. \end{lemma}

 \begin{proof} Given a game $\gameFull$, its underlying graph $\graphFull$, an initial state $\initState \in \states$, and the worst-case threshold $\thresholdWC = 0$ (without loss of generality), the worst-case threshold problem asks if the following proposition is true: